sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 Without actually having worked with `mongoose` yet let's see if we can put your discovery tools to the test.
 See if you can answer the following questions based on the documentation:

-- :question: What syntax `connect` to the mongo database with a name of `tweets`?
+- :question: What syntax do we use to `connect` to the mongo database with a name of `tweets`?
 - :question: What is the overall syntax for writing a `Schema` a schema?
 - :question: What does `useNewUrlParser: true` do and why should we use it?